-They are particular about the people they tolerate, the toys they’ll play with, and the laps they’ll defend.
+They are particular about the people they love and tolerate, the toys they’ll play with, and the laps they’ll defend.
 So it should come as no surprise that your Chihuahua needs a very particular diet to maintain optimal health.

-If you’ve ever struggled to keep your Chi at a healthy weight or just struggled to find a food they like, then you’ll want to keep reading to learn more about a proper small dog diet and the best dog foods for Chihuahuas.
+If you’ve ever struggled to keep your Chi at a healthy weight or just struggled to find a food they like, then you’ll want to keep reading to learn more about a proper small dog diet and the best dog food for Chihuahuas.

 Best Dog Foods for Chihuahuas

 Reviews of The Best Dog Foods for Chihuahuas